influxdata/community-templates/endpoint-security-state/README.md

 `http_response` configurations without credentials will determine if an endpoint is protected by authentication requirements.
 Make sure the URI will not be redirected to another site for authentication if it is enabled.
 `http_response` configurations with credentials will determine if we are able to login to a protected endpoint.

-## Customizations
+## Additional Uses
+Here are a few more possibilities for extending this template:

-Create a notification if access is still available but authentication is has been turned off.
+- If access is still available but authentication is has been turned off, send a notification.
-Send out a notification or trigger an outside workflow when the certificate is getting close to expiration.
+- Send out a notification or trigger an outside workflow when the certificate is getting close to expiration.
-Add an endpoint variable, a couple of histograms and the user can see other performance details for each endpoint.
+- Add an endpoint variable, a couple of histograms and the user can see other performance details for each endpoint.

 ## Contact